acontainerco/acontainerco.github.io/src/projects/holdings.md

 In the scorpion house, there were scorpions.

 I slept with a flashlight in my hand.
 To be less afraid, I read about them.
 I learned that, when there’s no food, some scorpions are able to slow their metabolism dramatically and survive through a season on a single insect a year.
 I started to admire them, their endurance in the face of scarcity, their tails up despite the lack in winter, the way they ran right toward me.

-## About the author

-Colette LaBouff writes essays and poems.
-Her writing has recently appeared in _At Length_ and _The Tenderness Project_.
-In 2016, she was a contributor and curator for _Documentum_ and its second issue focusing on Instagram, Pictures and Words.
-She is the author of one book of prose poems, _Mean_, published by University of Chicago Press in 2008.

-Originally from California, she earned an MFA in poetry and Ph.D. in English at University of California, Irvine.
-She curates the poetry and image feature at _Zocalo Public Square_ and she is the Executive Director of the Taos Center for the Arts in Taos, New Mexico.

 ## About the object